 By Carla Anderson

 Health Connector hired a consultant, MITRE Corporation, to assess its website problems.
-MITRE determined that CGI, the lead IT vendor, lacked the necessary expertise, managed the project poorly, lost data, and failed to adequately test the revamped website prior to its launch.
+MITRE determined that CGI — the lead IT vendor — lacked necessary expertise, managed the project poorly, lost data, and failed to adequately test the revamped website prior to its launch.
 MITRE also said the roles and decision-making authority of the three state entities involved in the project (Massachusetts Health Connector, MassHealth, and the University of Massachusetts Medical School) were unclear.

-Despite the issues with CGI, Gov. Deval Patrick said it would be too disruptive to cut all ties with CGI.
-The state is withholding payments until it is satisfied with CGI’s work.
-So far, the state has paid CSI $15 million of a $68 million contract that runs through September.
-Massachusetts is bringing on Optum, a subsidiary of United HealthGroup, to work with CGI.
+Despite the issues with CGI, Gov. Deval Patrick said it would be too disruptive to cut all ties with CGI during open enrollment.
+Now that open enrollment is over, Health Connector officials are moving to terminate the CGI contract.
+So far, the state has paid CSI $15 million of a $68 million contract that was to run through September.
+In January, Massachusetts brought on Optum, a subsidiary of United HealthGroup, to work through some of the immediate problems with the Connector.
 The Optum contract is valued at nearly $10 million.
-Gov. Patrick appointed Sarah Iselin, chief strategy officer at Blue Cross Blue Shield of Massachusetts, to lead the fixes to the Health Connector and oversee the work of CGI and Optum.
+Gov. Patrick appointed Sarah Iselin, chief strategy officer at Blue Cross Blue Shield of Massachusetts, to lead the fixes to the Health Connector.

 To fall in line with the ACA’s eligibility standards, Massachusetts had to rely on its balky system to manage not only new applicants, but also populations that were already enrolled in state-sponsored programs.
 The two main programs affected were Commonwealth Care (for uninsured low and moderate-income individuals) and Commonwealth Choice (for uninsured adults who make too much to qualify for Commonwealth Care).
 Those previously enrolled in Commonwealth Care moved to either MassHealth (a combined program for Medicaid and the Children’s State Health Insurance Program, or CHIP) or became eligible to shop for a subsidized plan on Health Connector.
 Those enrolled in Commonwealth Choice were to select a new plan by March 31; however, the federal government has extended the deadline to June 30.